maurges/every-rust-gui-library/notes.md

 There's an example with message passing.
 It works and it's neat how typesafe it is.
 Buuut it's absolutely not composable.
 A widget cannot have its internal state, because all events are processed in one place.

+Actually that's not true.
+If I'm the one to create the widget, I can put its state inside.
+Ok.

+There are layouting types, but using them requires implementing all of WidgetExt for your widget, which is 96 methods.
+There is widget_extends macro which implements some methods, but not as part of the trait.
+Fuuck, no layouting it is then.
+Well I mean, I could implement my own macro, it's a thing you do once.
+Wait, I can't at all.
+Because it's an unsafe trait with potential future breakage.